kat-tax/exo/README.md

 # EXO

-`The Ultimate React Native UI Kit`
+`The Ultimate React Native Design Kit`

 ### Design
 > Note: you can also clone this repo and skip designing